Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 #6: Hard Uphills, Easy Downhills

-With this variation, you will improve your uphill running by building up your leg muscles, improving strength, and ultimately endurance.
+With this variation, you will improve your uphill running by building up your leg muscles and improving strength and endurance.

 How to do it: